Ekene Enefe

+Early life and education

+Enefe was born in Anambra State, Nigeria.
+He is from Ogbunike in Oyi Local Government Area.
+His father died when he was seven years old.
+He worked in different jobs while continuing his education.
+He attended Osumenyi High School and later Ogbunike High School.
+He earned a master's degree in Criminology and Security Studies from the National Open University of Nigeria.

 Federal appointment to RMAFC

 On 7 August 2024, President Bola Tinubu appointed Enefe as one of 21 federal commissioners of the RMAFC, subject to Senate confirmation, a development reported by multiple national outlets including TheCable, Premium Times, and The Punch.
 He was subsequently sworn in alongside other commissioners in early 2025, according to the Nigerian State House.

-The RMAFC’s official website lists “Enefe Ekene” as the member representing Anambra State on the Commission as of 6 February 2025.
+The RMAFC's official website lists “Enefe Ekene” as the member representing Anambra State on the Commission as of 6 February 2025.

 Activities

 RMAFC has reported various oversight and stakeholder‑engagement activities during Enefe’s tenure as a commissioner.
 Commission news items include mediation efforts involving Anambra communities and an oil exploration company, among other revenue‑related engagements.
-Ekene Enefe, as chairman of RMAFC’s Investment Monitoring Committee, led a formal commendation to the Nigerian Upstream Petroleum Regulatory Commission (NUPRC), granting it a five-star rating for revenue transparency and accuracy in May 2025.
+Ekene Enefe, as chairman of RMAFC's Investment Monitoring Committee, led a formal commendation to the Nigerian Upstream Petroleum Regulatory Commission (NUPRC), granting it a five-star rating for revenue transparency and accuracy in May 2025.
 He also engaged the Nigerian Bulk Electricity Trading PLC (NBET) to deepen the Commission’s oversight and understanding of power-sector revenue and debt recovery processes.